apache/spark/PULL_REQUEST_WORKFLOW.rst

       for the PRs and they provide good "notification" for the committer to act on a PR that was recently approved.

-The PR approval workflow is possible thanks two two custom GitHub Actions we've developed:
+The PR approval workflow is possible thanks to two custom GitHub Actions we've developed:

 * `Get workflow origin <https://github.com/potiuk/get-workflow-origin/>`_
 * `Label when approved <https://github.com/TobKed/label-when-approved-action>`_